zubinchopra/portaldocs/portal-sdk/generated/top-extensions-production-testing.md

 <a name="testing-in-production-introduction"></a>
 ## Introduction

 This document describes the various components of testing an extension in production, including status codes and testing procedures.

 For information about regular testing and debugging, see [portalfx-test.md](portalfx-test.md) and [top-extensions-debugging.md](top-extensions-debugging.md).

+For more information about testing extensions in the hosting service, see  [portalfx-extensions-hosting-service-scenarios.md#sideloading](portalfx-extensions-hosting-service-scenarios.md#sideloading).

+For information about debugging switches or feature flags that are used in hosting, see  [top-extensions-flags.md](top-extensions-flags.md).

+For more information about alternatives to the local host environment, see [top-extensions-custom-deployment.md](top-extensions-custom-deployment.md).

 <a name="testing-in-production-registering-extensions-with-the-registertestextension-api"></a>
 ## Registering extensions with the registerTestExtension API